LucaFoschini/UCSBDataScienceBootcamp2015/README.md

 ## Instructors

-  - Please update the syllabus below filling in the part pertaining to your session, following the example for Day 1.
+  - Please provide a general outline in the syllabus below filling in the part pertaining to your session, following the example for Day 1.
-  - Please add any relevant material to the folder linked to the syllabus.
-Try to be compliant to the directory struture of Day 1 as much as possible.
+  - Please add any relevant material to the folder that has been set up for your module (and linked from the syllabus)
+   * Try to be compliant to the directory struture of Day 1 as much as possible.
+   * Provide a detailed outline in the Readme.md file in the module folder following the example for Day 1

 ## Trainees